Dr Ruth Herbert, BA, PGDip, MSc, PhD.

 My research finds ways to make life better for people with aphasia.
 This centres on investigations into the nature of word retrieval in aphasia, leading to more refined diagnosis and selection of treatment, and investigations of accessibility of information.

-Recently, supported by generous funding from the Tavistock Trust for Aphasia and from the NHS Sheffield Clinical Commissioning Group, I set up an Aphasia Communication and Research Centre Aphasia Centre.
+With the support of generous funding from the Tavistock Trust for Aphasia and from the NHS Sheffield Clinical Commissioning Group, I set up an Aphasia Communication and Research Centre Aphasia Centre.
 People with aphasia attend for goal-directed intervention, delivered by students under supervision.
 The Centre is run by highly specialist speech and language therapist Janet Walmsley (firstname.lastname@example.org).

-As a result of building this research community I have established an Aphasia Research Group.
-The Group includes staff and PhD students, along with local clinicians.
+As a result of building this research community I established an Aphasia Research Group.
+The Group includes staff and PhD students, and local clinicians.

 I am a qualified speech and language therapist, and have worked in Higher Education since 1996, with research and teaching roles at Birkbeck College and University College London, and since 2003 at Sheffield.
 I am registered with the Health and Care Professions Council, a member of the Royal College of Speech and Language Therapists, and an honorary member of the British Aphasiology Society.

 Recent work into accessible information for people with aphasia, with colleagues Dr Caroline Haw and Dr Emma Gregory has seen materials we produced for people with aphasia incorporated into the Stroke Association’s online information for people affected by stroke – My Stroke Guide.
 To access the materials please go to https://mystrokeguide.com.
 An example of our materials is shown here.
 We are grateful to our graphic designers Jon Dale and colleagues at TransmitCreative

 INSERT IMAGE HERE